torvalds/linux/Documentation/virt/kvm/api.rst

 	};

 This ioctl unmaps the memory in the vcpu's address space starting at "vcpu_addr" with the length "length".
-The field "user_addr" is ignored.
+The field "user_addr" is iganalred.
 All parameters need to be aligned by 1 megabyte.